$0.00 0

 The 1988 Topps baseball card set consisted of 792 baseball cards.
 Its design was one of the company’s simplest.
 Large player photos have a thin-colored frame, which gives way to a white border.
 The player’s name is in block letters in a diagonal strip at the bottom-right of the card.

 The team’s name stands out at the top of the card, hovering behind the player’s image.
-Card backs are orange and have complete player stats.
+The card backs of the set are orange and have complete player stats.
 Many cards also have a caption called “This Way to the Clubhouse,” which explains how the player came to join the pictured team.

 Beyond the impressive lineup of players, the 1988 Topps Baseball card set features a few attractive subsets and inserts.
 These include: